1. Accept or decline offer

 Follow these steps to confirm your place in the program of admission:

-Within the payment deadline you will receive an email from IAM_noreply@unicatt.it called “Activation account” containing your new username and a link to set a password; if you already have an account to access the Portale, you will not receive this email: share your existing username with our office to proceed.
+You will receive an email from IAM_noreply@unicatt.it called “Activation account” containing your new username and a link to set a password; if you already have an account to access the Portale, you will not receive this email.

 Use the link provided in the message to set the password and log in the “Portale iscrizione ai corsi / Programme application” with your new credentials.